-Comprehensive database covering information concerning topics in emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.
+Full-text on topics including psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.

-From the APA, contains more than 2 million citations and summaries of scholarly journal articles, book chapters, books, and dissertations, all in psychology and related disciplines, dating as far back as the 1800s.
+Over 2 million citations of scholarly journal articles, book chapters, books, and dissertations in psychology and related disciplines, dating back to 1887

 research database that provides access to psychological tests, measures, scales, surveys, and other assessments as well as descriptive information about the test and its development and administration.